dusanlazic/fast/README.md

 # 🚩 Fast — Flag Acquisition and Submission Tool

-Fast is a Python tool designed to easily manage your exploits and submit flags in A/D competitions.
-With Fast, writing exploits will be your only concern during an A/D competition.
+Fast is a Python tool designed to easily manage your exploits and automate submitting flags in A/D competitions.
+With Fast, writing exploits will be your only concern.

 ## Installation